- Environment Agency and Office for Nuclear Regulation

 This report explains what the regulators looked at and the main comments provided to RWM.
 It also highlights areas for RWM to improve.

-RWM is making progress towards being an organisation capable of holding an environmental permit and nuclear site licence for a geological disposal facility.
+RWM is making good progress towards ensuring that it will have the right people, skills and systems in place by the time it applies for environmental permits and a nuclear site licence for a geological disposal facility.

 The regulators will make sure that any future geological disposal facility meets their high standards for environmental protection, safety, security, radioactive waste transportation and safeguards.